 - Providing personal data and agreeing for its processing is voluntary.
 However, with no agreement on processing the personal data marked as obligatory, the Retailer will not be able to realize the services and finalize a Product Sale Agreement.

 - In cases mentioned in bill 3, letter a, an authorization to process data necessary for legally approved activities is the legal basis for processing personal data.
 In cases mentioned in bill 3, letters b and c, such basis is an agreed authorization to process personal data, when it is necessary to fulfill legally justified goals realized by the either Personal Data Administrator or the entities who receive the personal data.
-It also requires Client’s approval.
+It also requires Customer’s consent.

 - Other persons or entities – in cases specified by law.